Gulabi Talkies: Critical response

 R G Vijayasarathy of Rediff.com scored the film at 5 out of 5 stars and wrote "The director has used many local artists in the film who have also delivered very good performances.
 Camera work by Ramachandra and background score by Issac Thomas Kottukapalli are top class.
 By all yardsticks, Gulab Talkies is an outstanding film that cannot be missed".
 A critic from The Hollywood Reporter wrote "Natural and authentic, the movie also scores with its top-rate performances.
 Umashree is excellent as a barren woman, shunned by her husband, but sought after by the people for her warmth and geniality.
 She conveys the pain and pathos of her paradoxical life with a subtlety rarely seen on the Indian screen.
 Krishnamurthy and Sandip are engaging as the two fishermen troubled and tormented by dwindling supplies, rising tempers and a widening chasm between religions".
-Jay Weissberg of Variety (magazine) wrote "Vet d.p.
+Jay Weissberg of Variety wrote "Vet d.p.
 Ramachandra Aithal lenses the watery domains with the eye of a sympathetic observer, making the most of the evocative production design.
 Color processing, at least on the DVD viewed, is on the cheaper side".